Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Effective equations of motion and phenomenology

 For the case of a time-dependent background, the solutions can be obtained by transforming the ones with the time-independent background,

 where

-For GWs emitted at a time much greater than the characteristic wave timescale, ie. $t_I \gg k^{-1}$, and for non-oscilliatory solutions, the second-derivative term is small, and solutions to the auxiliary equations are well-approximated by a simple power law, $\rho = 1/a$.
+For GWs emitted at a time much greater than the characteristic wave time scale, ie., $t_I \gg k^{-1}$, and for nonoscillatory solutions, the second-derivative term is small, and solutions to the auxiliary equations are well approximated by a simple power law, $\rho = 1/a$.
 In Fig.~\ref{fig:rho-t} we show the behavior of $\rho$ for several sets of initial conditions, and for a universe with a cosmological constant with $w=-1$, $a \propto t^{1/3}$, and $t_I = 10^{3}$ (in units of $k^{-1}$).
-In subsequent plots we will use initial conditions which do not result in oscillatory behavior.
+In subsequent plots we will use initial conditions that do not result in oscillatory behavior.

-From the canonical transformation, Eqs.~\eqref{eq:can-tr-1}-\eqref{eq:can-tr-3}, or rather their inverse, we see that the time-dependent waveform amplitude will pick up an overall factor of $\rho$ relative to the time-independent one, the time coordinate will be altered, and the momentum will be similar re-scaled but will also pick up an additional factor proportional to the wave amplitude.
-Due to the monotonically decreasing nature of $\rho$, and the smallness of its derivative, this additional factor will be a strongly sub-dominant contribution.
+From the canonical transformation~\eqref{eq:can-tr-1}--\eqref{eq:can-tr-3} (or, rather, its inverse), we see that the time-dependent waveform amplitude will pick up an overall factor of $\rho$ relative to the time-independent one, the time coordinate will be altered, and the momentum will be similarly rescaled but will also pick up an additional factor proportional to the wave amplitude.
+Due to the monotonically decreasing nature of $\rho$ and the smallness of its derivative, this additional factor will be a strongly subdominant contribution.
 In Fig.~\ref{fig:A-time-evol-flrw} we show the final solution for the field $\mathcal{A}(t)$ for this time-dependent background.
-Somewhat counter-intuitively, the frequency is seen to increase at later times; more commonly the frequency is considered to decrease (redshift) with cosmological expansion.
-This is due to the choice of harmonic slicing we have made, with $N = a^3$ instead of a more commonly used $N=1$ (synchronous) or $N = a$ (comoving) time coordinate.
+Somewhat counterintuitively, the frequency is seen to increase at later times; more commonly the frequency is considered to decrease (redshift) with cosmological expansion.
+This is due to the choice of harmonic slicing we have made, with $N = a^3$ instead of the more commonly used $N=1$ (synchronous) or $N = a$ (comoving) time coordinate.